 The moraine is an area where processes are strongly linked to meteorological parameters, and where their consequences are highly visible.
 According to Bennett (2001), newly deglaciated areas left by glacial retreat have a fast morphological response time, especially to liquid precipitations and temperature shifts.
-These exposed forelands are supposed to be subject to intensive geomorphological processes due to the paraglacial adjustment of the topography (Rachlewicz (2010); Midgley et al. (2013)).
+These exposed forelands are supposed to be subject to intensive geomorphological processes due to the para-glacial adjustment of the topography (Rachlewicz 2010; Midgley et al. 2013).
 Indeed, during several field campaigns, we observed the fast response of the moraine, emphasized following violent climate events such as heavy rains and sudden increase of air temperature (AT).

 Thus, in this work, the main focus deals with the short-term (weekly) dynamics of moraines.
-In such an approach, a high spatio-temporal resolution observation is needed.
-This helped us in framing the following objectives of the present paper:
+In such an approach, a high spatiotemporal resolution observation is needed.
+This helped us in framing the following objectives of this article: